iiecasligen/FPMM/README.md

 The subset of FPMM dataset is available for download at https://pan.baidu.com/s/1GqGbLbARMmMi0imc5qWE9w?pwd=FPMM

-The complete version of FPMM dataset (about 1.5T) is uploading ... ...

 # Citations

 If you use the FPMM dataset, please cite the following paper: